ludwig-ai/ludwig-docs/src/docs/user_guide.md

   --test_set TEST_SET   input test data file path --training_set_metadata TRAINING_SET_METADATA
                         input metadata JSON file path.
-An intermediate preprocess file containing the mappings of the input file created the first time a file is used, in the same directory with the same name and a .json extension
+An intermediate preprocessed  containing the mappings of the input file created the first time a file is used, in the same directory with the same name and a .json extension